Refinitiv/refinitiv-ui/documents/src/pages/utils/date-time.md

 The utility works with the following selection of `ISO8601` date string formats (called as format tokens).

+The developer can use any _date_, _time_ or _datetime_ format tokens.
+The output value has the same format as the input value.

 #### date

 | Format | Examples |